 5. In Macheros, keep going straight.
 When you see the church in the middle of town, make a left.
 We are in the three-story white house that is across the street from the church, right before the pavement ends.

 6. Our GPS coordinates are 19° 21’ 47.1” and -100° 17’ 31.0” But be warned, relying on GPS alone has led some visitors onto off-road adventures up the sides of mountains, otherwise known as getting lost.

-Have Us Arrange a Ride for You.
-We have several trusted taxi drivers we have worked with to bring people to us directly from Mexico City.
-From the airport, Centro Historico or other central areas (like Roma or Condesa), the rate is 3,500 MXN for a sedan that can seat up to 4 passengers or 6,000 MXN for a van that can seat up to 10.
+Have Us Arrange a Ride for You from Mexico City.
+We have a trusted taxi driver we work with to bring people to us directly from the capital.
+From the Benito Juarez International Airport, Centro Historico or other centrally-located areas (like Roma or Condesa), the rate is 3,675 MXN each way per car for a sedan that can seat 3-4 passengers or 6,300 MXN each way for a van that can seat up to 10.
 Let us know if you would like us to arrange this service for you.
 We’ll need the date, location and time of your desired departure (or airline and flight # if arriving at the airport) and a contact number for you if you have one.
 You’ll need to pre-pay for this service via our paypal account under firstname.lastname@example.org.
 Refunds are available if the ride is canceled at least two weeks prior to your pick up date.